timescale/docs.timescale.com-content/getting-started/setup.md

 data.
 The first thing to do is to create a new empty database or convert an existing PostgreSQL database to use TimescaleDB.

+>:TIP: If you are planning on doing any performance testing on TimescaleDB, we strongly recommend that you [configure][] TimescaleDB properly.
+We suggest getting the configuration values from the [PgTune][pgtune] website (suggested DB Type: Data warehouse).

 <img class="main-content__illustration" style="margin: 0 5% 0 10%;" src="https://assets.iobeam.com/images/docs/illustration-setup.svg" alt="setup illustration"/>

 First connect to the PostgreSQL instance: